 Interaction with visual arts occurs across a lot more visitor types and needs more than ever before.
-We pride ourselves by taking a very proactive approach to enhancing the interaction between art and design and the audience.
+We pride ourselves on taking a very proactive approach to enhance the interaction between art and design and the audience.

 Paintings, drawings, sculpture, objects, installation, film, theatre, music, dance and poetry all provide opportunities for engagement, exploration and education.

 The multimodal approach augments the experience of participants, allowing for an engaging interpretation of art in ways previously not appreciated, and enables a richer, more valuable user experience, especially for the visually impaired and others at risk of exclusion.
 We see interpretation as learning and sharing through exploration.

 Below are a few characteristics of our various senses and how we can best utilise them for engagement and exploration.

 The image shows the right hand of a woman touching a wall with her palm.

 The sense of touch allows us to make a direct physical connection with objects and surfaces, helping us make viable links with our immediate physical environment.

 Touch is known to be our first language because as newborns, the first thing babies are encouraged to do at birth is to cuddle, that crucial initial connection that aids the mother-child bonding process.